Podcast 2MBS FINE MUSIC

 directed by Christopher Bowen OAM

-Amy Moore - soprano Elke Hook - soprano Timothy Chung - alto Richard Butler - tenor Alexander Young - tenor Simon Lobelson - bass
+Molly Ryan - soprano Keara Donohoe - mezzo-soprano Timothy Chung - alto Richard Butler - tenor Simon Lobelson - bass

 SYDNEY UNIVERSITY GRADUATE CHOIR & ORCHESTRA